mgor/dotfiles/README.md

 This has become a bit more than just a dotfile project, it will also install icon theme, mouse pointer theme, a patched version of notify-osd and change some lightdm settings.

+Full functionality will only be setup on `Ubuntu` when package `ubuntu-desktop` is installed.

++ `Ubuntu` and `ubuntu-desktop`
+  + Dependencies installed automagically, command line and user interface settings installed
++ `Ubuntu` **without** `ubuntu-desktop` or `Debian`
+  + Dependencies installed automagically, command line settings installed
++ Other
+  + Warning about which packages that must be installed (seen when running `make` without a target), command line settings installed

 ## Usage
 You should probably start with: